Joining the French Foreign Legion

 Information offices belonged to Aubagne (recruits are sent for free to Aubagne in 1-7 days):

-You may stay 3-14 days in preselection centre before starting a selection in Aubagne (yes, there are both preselection and selection center in Aubagne).
+You may stay 3-14 days in preselection center before starting a selection in Aubagne (yes, there are both preselection and selection center in Aubagne).

 Getting a visa to France